-This interview with Terry Nance is the second in a two-part series.
-It follows our earlier conversations with Sa’ed Atshan, Maurice Eldridge, and Sarah Willie-LeBreton.
-We suggest also reading part 1.
+This interview with Jane Fernandes is a part of our Quakers in Education series.
+It follows our earlier conversations with Terry Nance I & II, Sa’ed Atshan, Maurice Eldridge, and Sarah Willie-LeBreton.

 Jane Fernandes served as the president of Guilford College for seven years.
 She is the first deaf woman to lead an American college or university.
 She continues her role as a professor of English at Guilford.

 Before joining Guilford College, Jane was a part of the University of North Carolina at Asheville, where she had been provost and vice-chancellor of academic affairs for six years.
 In addition, she served as vice president and later provost of Gallaudet University for a total of eleven years.
 Gallaudet University is a Washington, D.C., school that educates people who are deaf or hard of hearing.